Websites

 Richard Williams

-He is also a Visiting Lecturer at Queen Mary University of London and the London School of Hygiene and Tropical Medicine and was recently appointed as an Editor of Frontiers in Immunology.
+He has been a Visiting Lecturer at UCL, QMUL and the London School of Hygiene and Tropical Medicine and as an Editor of Arthritis Research and Therapy for many years.
+He is now on the editorial board of Frontiers in Immunology and Cells and has acted as consultant to many pharmaceutical companies.

 Recent publications